saintslab/i-Exact/README.md

-This is the official codes for [Activation Compression of Graph Neural Networks using Block-wise Quantization and Improved Variance Minimization].
+This is the official codes for [Activation Compression of Graph Neural Networks using Block-wise Quantization and Improved Variance Minimization](https://arxiv.org/abs/2309.11856).
 Note that this repository is heavily inspired by the [EXACT repository](https://github.com/warai-0toko/Exact).

 ## Install
 This code is tested with Python 3.8 and CUDA 11.1.
 The environment for the code is the same as the one used in EXACT.
 In order to construct this environment, run the following commands: